Raymon-Watson/sql-learning-notes/notes/09_CASE.md

 # CAsE

-The case statement is essentially sql's equivalent of an if-then statement, evaluating to a new column in your data, which you can then query.
+The case statement is essentially sql's equivalent of an if-then statement, evaluating to a new column in your data.
+Note that the CASE statement is typically contained in the query statement, i.e. in the SELECT section, and we can make other queries both before and after it.

 ## Syntax